RedKenrok/node-googlesynthesis/README.md

 ### Example

-The following example is used in electron so the Web Audio API is available.
+The following example is made for electron so the Web Audio API is available.

 ```javascript
 // Initialize module, see constructor section for more information.